Shan-Mi/js4-test-assignment-1/README.md

 ---
 ## Some changes have been made
-- Delete some unused code, and correct some eslint warning.
+- Delete some unused code, and correct some eslint warning